 This is important to address as it can impact your birth.
-A baby that is not able to move into an optimal position because of your dysfunction can take much longer to birth and be more painful.
-In fact, back labor is frequently due to baby positioning, which is something you can often change by addressing your posture and diastasis recti while you are still pregnant.
+A baby that is not able to move into an optimal position because of diastasis can take much longer to birth.
+In fact, back labor is frequently due to baby positioning, which is something you can often prevent by addressing your posture and diastasis recti while you are still pregnant.

 What You Need to Know about Diastasis Recti Symptoms and Finding Healing: